UCL-ARC/r-novice-gapminder/episodes/09-create.md

 ## Correcting `git init` Mistakes

-Wolfman explains to Dracula how a nested repository is redundant and may cause confusion down the road.
-Dracula would like to go back to a single git repository.
-How can Dracula undo his last `git init` in the `moons` subdirectory?
+Now that we know that a nested repository is redundant and may cause confusion down the road, we would like to go back to a single git repository.
+How can we undo our last `git init` in the `related-data` subdirectory?

 :::::::::::::::  solution